 The first to arrive into the battle field are the big boys, called the macrophages.
 They are the biggest soldiers among my army of white blood cells.
 These big boys are like Pacmans as they hunt and engulf these viral invaders.

 But the enemy has hijacked some of my manufacturing plants.
-They infused their DNA into my own cells and they are replicating themselves using my own factories and resources.
+They infused their DNA (or RNA) into my own cells and they are replicating themselves using my own factories and resources.
 The Pacmans cannot eat them all as they are too many now and they continue to multiply.
 Good thing my defenses have more tricks under their sleeves.

 As soon as the macrophages got an exact profile from the captured intruders they send signals to the headquarters, my bone marrow, to have the rest of the cavalry released.